- Strategically Selling A Financial Advisory Practice: Your Guide To A Successful Transition

 First, the new rule’s definition of an “advertisement” includes any direct or indirect communication from an investment adviser that: (1) offers securities-related investment-advisory services to prospective clients or private-fund investors whom the adviser advises; or (2) offers new, securities-related investment-advisory services to current clients or private-fund investors whom the adviser advises.
 Such communications qualify as advertisements under the SEC’s definition when (1) made to more than one person; or (2) made to one or more persons, when the communication includes hypothetical performance information that is not provided in response to an unsolicited investor request or private-fund investor.

-- Under this first prong, when not offering any new advisory services to existing customers, such communications do not constitute advertisements and are therefore not subject to the recordkeeping, disclosure, performance reporting, and other requirements.
+- Under this first prong, when not offering any new advisory services to existing customers, such communications do not constitute advertisements and are therefore not subject to recordkeeping, disclosure, performance reporting, and other requirements.

 - Similarly, one-on-one communications with prospective customers are not subject to the new rule, unless such communication involves using hypothetical performance data (e.g., model performance or back-tested performance reports).

-- Finally, this new rule is explicitly limited to advisory services with respect to securities and therefore does not apply to general advertisements concerning branding, market commentary, educational statements and information pieces, or event sponsorship.
-Many clients have asked whether banners or brand-name materials are given out at events and charity sponsorships constitute advertisements —under the new rule, they do not.
+- Finally, this new rule is explicitly limited to advisory services with respect to securities and therefore does not apply to general advertisements concerning branding, market commentary, educational statements, and information pieces, or event sponsorship.
+Many clients have asked whether banners or brand-name materials are given out at events and whether charity sponsorships constitute advertisements —under the new rule, they do not.

 The second part of the definition of “advertisement” includes “any endorsement or testimonial for which an investment adviser provides compensation, directly or indirectly, but does not include any information contained in a statutory or regulatory notice, filing, or other required communication, provided that such information is reasonably designed to satisfy the requirements of such notice, filing, or other required communication.”